 In the morning, we drove down to Sidewinder Canyon.
 Sidewinder Canyon has lots of slot canyons to choose from.
 Compared to Mosaic Canyon, Sidewinder was made up of concrete-looking walls while Mosaic had a marble look.
-We were not that impressed with the slot canyon we hiked, but it was really fun pick at.
-We think that we went into the wrong slot canyon because we met people the day before that told us about Sidewinder Canyon and said it was really cool.
+We were not that impressed with the slot canyon hike that we chose, but it was really fun to pick at the rocks.
+We think that we went into the wrong slot canyon because we met people the day before that told us about Sidewinder Canyon, and said it was really cool.

 Following Sidewinder Canyon, we went to Badwater Basin.
 It was really beautiful.
-If you go to the end, the path fades and it looks so vast.
+If you go to the end, the path fades, and it looks so vast.
 Badwater Basin is made up of lots of salt and water.
-Badwater Basin got its name because of this story: One day a Cartographer (a map maker) came to what is now called Badwater Basin and tried get his donkey to drink out of the spring fed pool, but the donkey wouldn’t drink out of it so he named it Badwater on his map and the name stuck.
-I learned about Cartopraphers in 3rd grade art class because we were making maps.
+Badwater Basin got its name because of this story: One day a Cartographer (a map maker) came to what is now called Badwater Basin and tried to get his donkey to drink out of the spring-fed pool, but the donkey wouldn’t drink out of it so he named it Badwater on his map and the name stuck.
+I learned about Cartographers in 3rd-grade art class because we were making maps.

 Next to Badwater Basin is Devil's Golf Course.
 It is also made up of salt that's crystalized, but in a different way than Badwater Basin.
 It is very sharp!!!

 After we got back to the trailer, we went golfing.
 I was Dad’s caddy again.
 Dad got five pars and one birdie.
 That night some friends of ours, Renee and Kurt, also happened to be in the park so they came over for a campfire.
 We talked until midnight.